Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 ## Additional Resources

-- Review the "Search" functionality in the `src\Kentico.Xperience.Lucene.Sample` Dancing Goat project to see how to implement search.
+- Review the "Search" functionality in the `examples/DancingGoat` Dancing Goat project to see how to implement search.
 - Read the Lucene.NET [introduction](https://lucenenet.apache.org/) or [full documentation](https://lucenenet.apache.org/docs/4.8.0-beta00016/) to explore the core library's APIs and functionality.
 - Explore the [Lucene.NET source on GitHub](https://github.com/apache/lucenenet)